This website has moved to a new location. Please visit our sister website healthexpress.co.uk for next day delivery.

 Missing one or more pills

-Taking a pill more than 24 hours late counts as a missed pill.
-If you miss one pill, you may not be fully protected.
-General advice for most pills is to take the missed pill as soon as possible and use barrier contraception for at least 7 days.
+Taking a tablet more than 24 hours late (or 12 hours for some COCPs) counts as a missed pill.
+If you miss one tablet, the general advice is to take the missed tablet as soon as possible, even if this means taking 2 tablets in 1 day.
+It is also advisable to use barrier contraception for at least 7 days.
 If you have had unprotected sex during that period, you may need to use emergency contraception.

 Vomiting and diarrhoea